 You can even apply aloe vera topically as it can help soothe the skin with its anti-inflammatory responses.
 Do not apply too much of it.
 Again, ask your doctor how to apply aloe vera to your scalp for the management of hair loss due to seborrheic dermatitis.
 Make sure that you’re taking care of yourself by keeping the skin clean and washed.
 Also, eat well.

 Is Hair Transplant Possible for a Seborrheic Dermatitis Patient?

 It’s always best to perform a hair transplant surgery on a healthy scalp.
 This will guarantee the best results.
 If there’s an active infection or wound on the scalp of a person with seborrheic dermatitis, the graft survival rate will decrease, affecting the overall hair density, which can lead to unsatisfactory results.

 You should discuss the potential risks and side effects of getting surgery on a scalp with seborrheic dermatitis.
 Since the surgery may be harder to perform more successfully, you should know what is achievable.
 That way you’ll have more realistic expectations.

 PRP for Hair Loss Due To Seborrheic Dermatitis

 Since the condition can end up weakening your hair roots, it is recommended that you have platelet-rich plasma (PRP) injections to help promote the growth of new hair while strengthening the existing hair.
 PRP injections are a great way to boost the natural health of your hair.

 If you’ve excessively shed your hair, even if temporarily, due to some illness or medication, PRP therapy can help in its regrowth.
-Therefore, for seborrheic dermatitis hair loss, you can consider getting PRP injections.
+Therefore, for hair loss from seborrheic dermatitis, you can consider getting PRP injections.